jordanfndz/Creer-un-site-avec-HTML-CSS-et-Bootstrap/readme.md

 Modified Forms with Submit fonction but using popup as a return.
 This is causing forms to submit even with empty fields as a result but PHP and JS are required otherwise

 Modified CSS for: the modals with h4 in uppercase + icon, thumbnails and Team font-size for mobile is now easier to read

+Modified Titles wording

+Removed local bootstrap and replaced by CDN for better loading time (as advised by Google PageSpeed Insights) and removed those file from .gitignore